 Free Press Action, which conceived of the idea, launched the campaign to create the consortium in 2016.
 We worked with our champions in the statehouse to draft the Civic Info Bill, legislation designed to establish the nonprofit.
 Over the course of the multi-year campaign, thousands of residents took action in support of the bill, participated in public forums, submitted ideas on how to better inform their communities, lobbied state representatives, and testified before legislative committees.

-In 2018, the Civic Info Bill passed with overwhelming bipartisan support, and has since received $2 million in state funding.
+In 2018, the Civic Info Bill passed with overwhelming bipartisan support.
 The campaign and the consortium have inspired efforts in other states that are seeking to give people the news and information they need.